 8. The to-do list is done – as in it was never done.
 The “why to-do” list?
 Now that’s a list worth doing.

 Checking off boxes is really just checking off boxes.
 At the end of the day, unless you’ve done a lot of what I’ve mentioned above, all you’ve accomplished is a lot of tasks that are as empty as the boxes you just checked.
 Why are you doing those things?
-Why do you need to be the one doing them?
+Do you need to be the one doing them?
 Why do they even need to be done?
 These are the aspects of the “why to-do” list.
 This list will always be shorter in terms of what you’re going to do in a day and is infinitely more fulfilling – because there’s a deeper meaning behind it.
 Make that list from now on.
 Getting things done isn’t important.
 Getting your things done is.

 9. To be more productive over the long-term, you need to spend some time setting up your system in the short-term.

 A productivityist knows this and is able to deal with this.
 They know that an email inbox is different than a task management inbox.
 They know that by setting up filters and rules in their software that they will lose time initially, but they will gain it back in spades over time.
 Take the time to build your system – a system that works for you over the long haul.
-Because if you have the foundation of a strong system in place, then any task, goal or project you throw at it will be handled far better than a system that was a weak foundation – or no foundation at all.
+When you have the foundation of a strong system in place, then any task, goal or project you throw at it will be handled far better than a system that was a weak foundation – or no foundation at all.

 10. Being selfish with your time can make you more selfless over time.